ankaAR/bestiario5e/_creatures/swarm-of-quippers.md

 ### Acciones

 ***Bites.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 0 ft., one creature in the swarm's space.
-Hit: 14 (4d6) piercing damage, or 7 (2d6) piercing damage if the swarm has half of its hit points or fewer.
+Hit: 14 (4d6) puntos de daño perforante, or 7 (2d6) puntos de daño perforante if the swarm has half of its hit points or fewer.